-Along with overruns, these missteps can also lead to lengthy legal and contract disputes — something that no construction contractor wants to deal with.
+Along with overruns, these missteps can also lead to lengthy legal disputes — something that no construction contractor wants to deal with.
 Below we dive into a few challenges to avoid and the short-term solutions to help remedy them.

 Falling Into The Labor Gap